FritzOnFire/Openroll/readme.md

 This project aims to create a `native` cruchyroll experience by embeding mpv player into a QT window sprinkled with everything else you need from crunchyroll

+# Disclaimer

+I am not associated with crunchyroll in anyway.
+This app is defintly going to cross some legal line because it is making use of the name/brand/IP, so I this repo might disapear one day.
+But I really hope they see the good that this app can do in giving there customers a better user experiance (no more buffering mainly).

+The above might change after I actually look at there offical documentation...
+Which I still have not done.

 ## Tasks

 ### Humble beginnings